-(b) Sanctions For Employees or Employee Groups
+- (b) Sanctions for Employees or Employee Groups

-For employees, the sanction may include any form of responsive action or progressive discipline as set forth in the Employee Handbook, including training, referral to counseling and/or disciplinary action such as warning, reprimand, withholding of a promotion or pay increase, reassignment, temporary suspension without pay, or termination of employment.
+For employees, the sanction may include

+any form of responsive action or progressive

+discipline as set forth in the Employee

+Handbook, including training, referral to

+counseling and/or disciplinary action such

+as warning, reprimand, withholding of a

+promotion or pay increase, reassignment,

+temporary suspension without pay or

+termination of employment.

-(c) Sanctions For Faculty or Faculty Groups Appropriate sanctions may range from a warning, a reprimand, relevant training, referral to counseling, salary freeze, removal from certain responsibilities (e.g. supervising employees), paid leave or unpaid leave, non-renewal of contract, reassignment, termination of tenure and/or termination of employment.
+- (c) Sanctions for Faculty or Faculty Groups

+Appropriate sanctions may range from a

+warning, a reprimand, relevant training,

+referral to counseling, salary freeze, removal

+from certain responsibilities (e.g. supervising

+employees), paid leave or unpaid leave, nonrenewal of contract, reassignment, termination

+of tenure and/or termination of employment.

+- (d) Sanctions for Others

+Appropriate sanctions may include but are not limited to: warning, counseling, training, restricted campus access, restricted participation in College activities and events.

-6. Timeframe for Resolution
+- 6. Timeframe for Resolution

-The College will seek to complete the adjudication (imposition of sanction) within ten (10) calendar days of the notice of referral to adjudication, but this time frame may be extended for good cause with written notice to the parties of the delay and the reason for the delay.
+The College will seek to complete the adjudication (imposition of sanction) within 10 calendar days of the notice of referral to adjudication, but this time frame may be extended for good cause with written notice to the parties of the delay and the reason for the delay.